 A hyperlink to the BrokerCheck home page satisfies the rule's linking requirements.
 Alternatively, firms may elect to satisfy the requirements of the rule by using a "deep-link" to the firm or associated person's individual BrokerCheck pages.
 FINRA notes that it is making BrokerCheck-related icons and similar resources available to member firms as one option for complying with the proposed rule.
-Member firms use of any such icons or similar resources would be subject to terms and conditions established by FINRA.3 Rule 2210(d)(8)(B) excepts from the rule's requirements:

-a member firm that does not provide products or services to retail investors; and a directory or list of registered persons limited to names and contact information.
+Member firms use of any such icons or similar resources would be subject to terms and conditions established by FINRA.3 a member firm that does not provide products or services to retail investors; and a directory or list of registered persons limited to names and contact information.